cavemandevs/caveman-linux/README.md

-# <div align="center"> caveman linux!</div>
+# <div align="center"> Caveman Linux!</div>
-### <div align="center"> the next crappiest OS to hit the markets</div>
+### <div align="center"> "So simple...
+Even a caveman could use it!" </div>
 ---

 ## features:
-- better version of GNOME!
+- GNOME with our improvements!
-- insanely fast package management!
+- Insanely fast package management!
-- one billion extensions
+- An extremely reliable AUR helper
-- stable!
+- Stable!
 - based on Arch Linux
 - designed for beginners to Linux
 - simple user interface design

 ## okay, but why base it off Arch Linux?
-we believe that Arch Linux is a amazing and stable operating system, and we believe that a rolling release system is very good because it provides newer software. by basing our project on Arch Linux, we get all of these benefits, but with our own modifications.
+we believe that Arch Linux is a amazing and stable operating system, and also that a rolling release system is superior to a point release system because newer software can reach users faster.
+By building our project on Arch Linux, a versatile and amazing distro, we can provide breaking edge software alongside incredible stability and usability

 ## isn't Arch Linux meant to be for "advanced users"?
-most people say that, however, we've added multiple features to make sure that beginners won't have to worry about certain issues. imagine this as a version of Arch Linux, but already built for you!
+We believe that Arch Linux is a very powerful distro.
+Our goal as the Caveman Dev Team is to bring such a powerful distro to beginners by giving Arch "Training Wheels" Such modifications could show to the average Linuxer that Arch does excel as a general use distro